I'm a provider

 You will be redirected to myBlue.
 Would you like to continue?

 Please enter a username and password.

-In 2003, the U.S. Food and Drug Administration (FDA) approved for marketing the Nitric Oxide Monitoring System (NIOX) with the following indication:
+In 2003, FDA cleared for marketing the Nitric Oxide Monitoring System (NIOX®) (Aerocrine; Sweden) with the following indication:

 POLICYMeasurement of exhaled nitric oxide is considered investigational in the diagnosis and management of asthma and other respiratory disorders including, but not limited to chronic obstructive pulmonary disease and chronic cough.